lolikana/freee-bot_login/README.md

 # freee-bot_login

-This bot will connect to your personnal Freee account, select attendance tab and start to input every day attendance automatically for the current month.
+The Freee-Bot Login is a script that automates the process of logging attendance in your personal Freee account.
+Freee is a cloud-based accounting and HR platform that provides businesses with various tools for managing attendance, payroll, and more.
+This bot specifically targets the attendance tab of the Freee platform and automatically inputs attendance data for each day of the current month.

 ## Method 1